Se7en — The seven deadly sins

 Paul’s lists of “works of the flesh” (Galatians 5:19–21) and vices to avoid (1 Corinthians 6:9–10; Colossians 3:5–9) run to fifteen or more items and have no fixed canonical number.

-See /entry/seven-deadly-sins-not-biblical/ for the full treatment.
+See Seven deadly sins — not biblical for the full treatment.